vEnhance/1802/src/2dflux.typ

   However, despite the name, it only points outward if we oriented $cal(C)$ counterclockwise.
   If $cal(C)$ is clockwise it points inwards instead!
 ]

+== [TEXT] Aquatic interpretation of 2D flux

+Aquatically, if the curve $cal(C)$ is thought of as some permeable membrane, then the 2D flux measures the rate the current passes through the membrane.
+Assuming $cal(C)$ is oriented counterclockwise, the 2D flux is positive if water is (net) moving out of $cal(C)$; it's negative if it flows in.

 == [TEXT] 2D flux is a rotation of 2D work